 The table below contains information about securities authorized for issuance under the CVI LTIP or as otherwise approved by the Compensation Committee as of December 31, 2022.
-The CVI LTIP was initially approved by our stockholders in October 2007 and re-approved by our stockholders in June 2017.
+The CVI LTIP was initially approved by our stockholders in October 2007 and re-approved by our stockholders in June 2014 and June 2017.

-Equity Compensation Plan Information (1) Number of Securities Remaining Number of Securities to be Available for Future Issuance Under Issued Upon Exercise of Weighted-Average Exercise Equity Compensation Plans Outstanding Options, Price of Outstanding Options, (Excluding Securities Reflected in (a)) Warrants and Rights (a) Warrants and Rights (b) (c) Plan Category Equity compensation plans approved by security holders: CVR Energy, Inc. Long Term Incentive Plan 6,787,341 (2) Equity compensation plans not approved by security holders: None 6,787,341 Total
+Equity Compensation Plan Information (1)

+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Exc Outst ghted-Average ercise Price of anding Options, ants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in (a)) (c) Equity compensation plans approved by security holders: CVR Energy, Inc. Long Term Incentive Plan \$ 6,787,341 (2) Equity compensation plans not approved by security holders: None Total \$ 6,787,341